Kohkitos/live-chat-etl-project/README.md

 This project leverages the following technologies and libraries:

-- **Python**: The primary programming language used for implementing the ETL pipeline and conducting the analysis.
+- [**Python**](https://www.python.org): The primary programming language used for implementing the ETL pipeline and conducting the analysis.

-- **Selenium**: A web automation tool used to interact with websites and retrieve chat data from websites that don't provide a direct API.
+- [**Selenium**](https://www.selenium.dev): A web automation tool used to interact with websites and retrieve chat data from websites that don't provide a direct API.

-- **Joblib**: A Python library to process parallel tasks.
+- [**Joblib**](https://joblib.readthedocs.io/en/stable/): A Python library to process parallel tasks.
 Only for main.py.

-- **MongoDB**: A NoSQL database used for storing the processed chat data.
+- [**MongoDB**](https://www.mongodb.com): A NoSQL database used for storing the processed chat data.
+Data was uploaded via [PyMongo](https://pypi.org/project/pymongo/).

-- **chat_downloader**: A Python library for downloading chat messages from various platforms and live streams.
-[Documentation](https://github.com/xenova/chat-downloader).
+- [**chat_downloader**](https://github.com/xenova/chat-downloader): A Python library for downloading chat messages from various platforms and live streams.

-- **pysentimiento**: A Python library for sentiment analysis that offers pre-trained models for analyzing text data.
-[Documentation](https://github.com/pysentimiento/pysentimiento).
+- [**pysentimiento**](https://github.com/pysentimiento/pysentimiento): A Python library for sentiment analysis that offers pre-trained models for analyzing text data.

 <a name="howto"/>